priya-gitTest/ReproducibleJNotebookTemplate_v1.01/README.md

 3. Groq AI : A sample notebook demonstrating the usage of Groq AI. a prior account is needed before running htis notebook to provide the API key.
 4. Quarto : Quarto is a versatile and powerful publishing system that allows you to create high-quality documents from your code, data, and text.
    It's designed to be user-friendly and efficient, making it a great choice for both technical writers and data scientists.
+5. Empty files for LICENCE, CITATION and codemeta.json, to be filled in by the user as part of the exercise.